-Castration for sexual offenses in Western cultures have involved both surgical and chemical routes.
-In the U.S., surgical or chemical castration is a legal punishment for sex crimes in nine states, but voluntary castration is also an option for offenders.
+Castration for sexual offenses in Western cultures has involved both surgical and chemical routes.
+In the US, surgical or chemical castration is a legal punishment for sex crimes in nine states, but voluntary castration is also an option for offenders.
 To avoid long prison sentences, sex offenders in states like California and Texas have asked for castration as an alternative.
 The debate over whether the decision can be considered truly voluntary is ongoing.

 Chemical castration involves using hormones to reduce or eliminate a sex offender's sex drive.
 Chemical castration has been a voluntary option in Britain since the mid-20th century.
 Famously, mathematician Alan Turing voluntarily underwent chemical castration for homosexuality during World War II.
-Chemical castration is used in the United States, Portugal, Poland, Maldova, Macedonia, Estonia, Israel, Australia, India, Russia and many other countries in various forms.
+Chemical castration is used in the United States, Portugal, Poland, Maldova, Macedonia, Estonia, Israel, Australia, India, Russia, and many other countries in various forms.

-Eighteenth Century Russian Christian Mystics Castrated Themselves
+18th-Century Russian Christian Mystics Castrated Themselves

 The Russian Skoptsy were a sect of Russian Orthodox Christians that began during the 18th century.
-The group's founder, Andre Ivanov, was previously a flagellant but castrated himself and thirteen disciples in 1757.
+The group's founder, Andre Ivanov, was previously a flagellant but castrated himself and 13 disciples in 1757.
 Ivanov was arrested and sent to Siberia where he died, but his followers kept the castration cult alive.

 Ivanov's assistant, Kondratii Selivanov, was also sent to Siberia, but he escaped and returned to St. Petersburg.
 He declared himself to be the "Son of God" and was arrested several times before his death in 1832.
 The group's popularity and devotion to God through self-castration appealed to peasants and middling ranks of society alike.
 The male members of the group castrated themselves, and the female members removed their breasts.